DiLRandI/ShopMate/docs/prd.md

 5) Data Model (SQLite)
 5.1 Tables (DDL)
+-- users
+CREATE TABLE IF NOT EXISTS users ( id INTEGER PRIMARY KEY AUTOINCREMENT, username TEXT UNIQUE NOT NULL, password_hash TEXT NOT NULL, role TEXT NOT NULL CHECK(role IN ('ADMIN','OPERATOR')), requires_password_reset INTEGER NOT NULL DEFAULT 0, last_login_at INTEGER, created_at INTEGER NOT NULL, updated_at INTEGER NOT NULL
+);

 -- products
 CREATE TABLE IF NOT EXISTS products ( id INTEGER PRIMARY KEY AUTOINCREMENT,